 |Good with other Dogs:||Generally yes, training and socialization will first be necessary.|

 Check out this awesome video and find out exactly what the Husky Chow Chow Mix looks like.
 For your convenience, you can watch the video without needing to exit the page.

 Should You Get a Chusky?
 Things To Consider

 If you are considering getting a Husky Chow Chow mix then you should consider the following important points about this breed.

 Firstly, it’s important to remember that the Siberian Husky and Chow Chow are both independently hard to train.
-Both of them have qualities that will put to test even an experienced trainer.

 I will never be the one to say a dog is “too much dog” for someone, even a beginner.
 Although, you have to be really honest with yourself… Are you ready to take on this difficult, time-consuming task?
 If so, that’s great.

-With the Chow Chow’s slightly aggressive nature, I would be careful with this hybrid if you have young children or other small animals already in your household (YES, some are absolutely fine with children, this is the exception, not the rule).
+With the Chow Chow’s slightly aggressive nature, I would be careful with this mix if you have young children or other small animals already in your household (YES, some are absolutely fine with children, this is the exception, not the rule).

 Your Chusky may have some of this aggressive nature in them so caution is paramount.
 Even “good-natured” dogs should never be fully trusted with babies or children, let alone ones known for having a mean streak.
 Firm training and socialization from the get-go can resolve this but it’s a long process that takes time and dedication.

 The Chow Chow and Husky have big prey drives so if you have a cat or any other small pet, this could be a reason to avoid the Chusky.
 Training can be done to increase self-control, but instincts can never be fully trained against.